Top Rated

 When cooking turkey low and slow, it is important to use a thermometer to ensure that the meat reaches the appropriate internal temperature.
 The slow cooking process can take several hours, but it is worth the wait for the tender and flavorful end result.

-See also How to cook jimmy dean sausage in microwave
+See also How to cook boiled asparagus

 Another tip for achieving a tender texture is to baste the turkey regularly throughout the cooking process.
 This helps to keep the meat moist and prevent it from drying out.
 You can use a basting liquid of your choice, such as melted butter or a mixture of broth and herbs, to add flavor and moisture to the turkey.